minprog/programming-1/10 Lectures/09 Week 4 Wednesday/20 Wednesday.md

 	    return 0;
 	}

-In line 17, we’re declaring a pointer `t` and initializing it with the return value of a function named malloc. malloc takes a single argument, the number of bytes of memory requested, and returns the address in memory of the first of those bytes or `NULL` if the memory couldn’t be allocated.
+In line 17, we're declaring a pointer `t` and initializing it with the return value of a function named malloc. malloc takes a single argument, the number of bytes of memory requested, and returns the address in memory of the first of those bytes or `NULL` if the memory couldn't be allocated.

-In this case, we’re allocating enough memory for all the characters in `s` plus 1 extra for the null terminator.
+In this case, we're allocating enough memory for all the characters in `s` plus 1 extra for the null terminator.
 We multiply this number of characters by `sizeof(char)`, which gives the size in bytes of a char on this particular operating system.
-Normally it will be 1, but we’re handling other cases correctly, too.
+Normally it will be 1, but we're handling other cases correctly, too.

 Once we have enough memory, we iterate through all of the characters in `s`